-Four Common Situations That Require Legal Aid
+Four Common Situations That Require Legal Assistance

 Nobody wants to invest in professional legal aid, but there are some cases where it is an absolute necessity.
 When it comes to finding proper legal representation, it’s important for you to know what you need representation for and what you can handle by yourself.
-There are any number of legal dealings that you might need an attorney for, but in today’s blog post, Groce & DeArmon will look at four common situations that require legal aid.
+There are any number of legal dealings that you might need an attorney for, but in today’s blog post, Groce & DeArmon, P.C. will look at four common situations that require legal aid.

 We specialize in bankruptcy protection, so today we look at five common situations where you might need legal representation for financial troubles.

 Chapter 7 bankruptcy is the most common form of bankruptcy in the United States.
 Often referred to as straight bankruptcy or liquidation bankruptcy, Chapter 7 is a filing that liquidates your assets in order to pay off your debt.
 This is done through a trustee who oversees your case and helps to sell your assets and distribute the money to creditors to alleviate your debt.

 While this is a very common form of bankruptcy, it can still be very complicated.
 You will have to gather all of your financial records and make sure that you are in good legal standing.
 The best way to make sure no mistakes are made and that you are put in the best financial position possible is by seeking legal aid.

 If Chapter 7 bankruptcy is the most common form of bankruptcy, Chapter 13 is not far behind.
 Under a Chapter 13 filing, debtors are given a monthly payment plan that will help them manage their debts and get them paid off over a 3-5 year period.
 After that period of time, the debtor is usually given a discharge of debt, seeing that they faithfully made their payments.